digital-asset/daml/docs/source/json-api/index.rst

 - ``displayName`` -- optional human readable name associated with the party.
 Might not be unique,
 - ``isLocal`` -- true if party is hosted by the backing participant.

-Response with Unknown Parties Warning
+Response With Unknown Parties Warning
 =====================================

 - Content-Type: ``application/json``